CP1401/Practicals/prac_09/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.

-- Do not zip up your files.
-- Please submit each file separately.
-- Ensure each file has the correct/exact name, including the extension.
-- Ensure your code is not commented-out (only comments should be commented).

-## Files required:
+Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

+**Files required:**

 `questions.txt`  with: